 De-Winterizing our RV

-First, we will start with the exterior of the RV/Trailer and the first place we want to inspect is the ROOF:
+First, let’s start with the exterior of your RV with the first place we want to inspect; the ROOF:

-- Some units don’t come with a ladder, (like mine.
-I was so disappointed.
-I suppose I could have had one installed but at the time it was another expense), so find a ladder that’s safe and the right height, 6′ is a good height but 8′ would be even better.
+- Some units don’t come with a ladder, (Don’t know why manufacturers do that.
+Seems to make more sense to have that included as standard equipment), so find a folding step ladder that’s safe and the right height.
+I would recommend one that is at least 8 feet tall.
 The right height is important because you don’t want to struggle and risk falling.
 This could ruin a very promising summer.

 The Rest of the Exterior

-- the moldings and sealant around the side panels, the caulking around the windows, the storage door trim, the water connections, entrance doors, outdoor access panel to the water heater and outdoor shower, range hood vent etc. This is something you might want to do a few time throughout the season just to make sure that everything is tight and there are no gaps or cracks where side walls and moldings come together that could let in water.
+- the mouldings and sealant around the side panels, the caulking around the windows, the storage door trim, the water connections, entrance doors, outdoor access panel to the water heater and outdoor shower, range hood vent etc. This is something you might want to do a few times throughout the season just to make sure that everything is tight and there are no gaps or cracks where sidewalls and mouldings come together that could let in water.

 - Most RV tires have a life span of 3-5 years depending on use so check your tire pressures to make sure they are all pressurized properly.
 Also, check for wear and tear like cracks in the sidewalls and thickness of the tread.
 The last thing we want to end up with is a flat tire but if it happens and you have duel axels on your RV/trailer then one of these will make the job easier.

 NOTE: Here is a picture of what your tires should and shouldn’t look like when they are inflated.